 Join us on Tuesday, October 11 at 3:30 PM for a webinar featuring Renee Vanegas, AIA, LEED AP, Senior Associate at Deborah Berke Partners in NYC.
 Click here to register.

 Preserve Arkansas’s 2022 Most Endangered Places list includes an architecturally significant church at Lonoke, one of the last historic commercial buildings at DeValls Bluff, and an 1850s farmstead in Stone County.
 Click here to learn more.

 Want to catch up on what we’ve been doing?
 Check out our e-newsletter!
 If you want to receive this newsletter, sign up below!

-Check our new design by local Arkansas artist Layet Johnson and order yours here!
+Check out our new design by central Arkansas artist Layet Johnson and order yours here!

 For more information and to submit an application, click HERE